a023b/a023b/README.md

 ## Hi, I'm Andrew! 👋
-I'm a current freshman studying Computer Science at Stanford University.
+I'm a freshman studying Computer Science at Stanford University.

 - I'm currently building in Stealth.
-- Always looking for people to connect with; send a message!
 - Curious about artifical intelligence and machine learning.
+- Always looking to meet new people; send a message!

 If you want to reach out, contact me at: `andbui [at] stanford [dot] edu`